 Please note that new transfer students will have advising service indicators or holds, which must be lifted by their designated advisor prior to registration.
 Once these advising holds are removed, the student may register for courses on CaneLink.
-If you require help navigating the CaneLink system, please refer to the tutorials below:

 Effective fall 2013, University of Miami will not post your transfer G.P.A.
 When applying for graduate or professional school, they will require you to submit transcripts for each school attended.

 First, a student’s transcript is evaluated by the Office of Admission, where transfer coursework with a “C” or higher is awarded a UM equivalency.
 Please note that transfer coursework that does not reflect an exact UM equivalency remains undesignated.
 Consequently, students will need to process a Transient / Transfer Credit Equivalency Evaluation form:

 Be advised that the syllabi outlines or course descriptions are needed for our faculty advisors to evaluate transfer work that is geared for your corresponding majors or minors.
 Be reminded that these course descriptions can be obtained by accessing your previous institution’s online Bulletin/Catalog course listings.
 Most importantly, these equivalency evaluation forms need to be completed during your first semester at the University and must be returned for processing to the School of Communication Office of Undergraduate Academic Services, located in 2037 Wolfson Building.

 All transfer courses with grades of “C” or higher count for graduation unless a course is remedial or physical education.
 If a course is not approved for your major, it will still count as an elective towards graduation.

 Be advised that courses, which have been transferred to the University of Miami, will be evaluated by the Office of Admission.
 Students need to submit their final transcripts to the University, so their transfer courses are awarded UM equivalencies.